Our Pledge

 Life Enabling Enterprise cover

-We live in a society that accepts an economic system in which lies used to promote sales are legitimized by its courts as just an expression of the “puffery” capitalist enterprises use to get buy behaviors and not chargeable as fraud; products are designed to sell profitably, not benefit their recipients; packaging is designed to hide increases in price, not inform buyers; producers who pollute and destroy our ecosystem declare it is not their concern and we accept it; profits are generated from the sale of offerings that are harmful to humankind yet counted in our measures of economic growth and well-being; our right to redress for harm done to us is legally restricted so as not to discourage future commerce; and producers use the profits they extract from us to coop our political representatives and governance so they may continue their plunder undeterred.
+We live in a society that accepts an economic system in which lies used to promote sales are legitimized by its courts as just expressions of “mere puffery” They are not statements for which capitalist enterprises can be held accountable.
+It is a system in which business products are designed to sell profitably, not benefit their recipients.
+Packaging is contrived to hide increases in price, not inform buyers.
+Producers pollute and destroy our ecosystem while declaring it is not their responsibility, and we accept it.
+Profits generated by the sale of offerings that are harmful to humankind are counted in our measures of economic growth and improved social well-being.
+The rights of customers to redress for harm done to them is legally restricted so as not to “discourage” future commerce.
+And those who most benefit from the profits this economic system generates use those profits to coop our government so that they may continue their plunder undeterred.

-In response to all of this and more, we are told there is no better alternative economic system.
-Moreover, we are told that we can always choose not to buy.
+In response to all this and more, we are told there is no better alternative economic system.
+Moreover, we are told that we can always choose not to participate.
 Thus, we have nothing to complain about because every transaction we undertake is, by our acceptance, fair and freely made.

 None of this is necessary or valid.
-All of it is predicated on the false assumptions of a sham economic system that serves the few.
-Its only legitimacy is as a method of control and exploitation of the many.
-Worse, the human environment it engenders denies the necessities of life that science has made clear are essential for human survival and humankind’s continuance as a specie.
+All of this is predicated on the false assumptions of a sham economic system that exploits the many to serve the few.
+And with its acceptance, we permit it to create a human context that denies us the necessities of life that science has made clear are essential to our individual survival and humankind’s continuance as a species.

 Print book available Now